Bill

 AI Summary

-This bill clarifies how the value of a gift card is determined for theft and fraud crimes, defining "gift card" to include both "closed-loop gift cards" (redeemable at a single merchant or affiliated group) and "open-loop gift cards" (redeemable at multiple unaffiliated merchants, often branded by payment networks like Visa or Mastercard), but excluding credit cards, electronic transfers, and checks.
-For valuation purposes, the bill states the value of a gift card is the highest amount listed on the card or its packaging, or $100 if no value is listed, which is a change from previous language that considered what a defendant claimed the value to be.
+This bill clarifies how the value of a gift card is determined for theft and fraud crimes, defining both "closed-loop gift card" (redeemable at a single merchant or affiliated group) and "open-loop gift card" (redeemable at multiple unaffiliated merchants, like those branded with a payment network).
+The value of a gift card for legal purposes will now be the highest value listed on the card or its packaging, or $100 if no value is listed, rather than the value a defendant claimed or the actual loss incurred.
 Additionally, the bill makes it a misdemeanor, punishable by up to 18 months in jail or a $500 fine, to intentionally alter or tamper with a gift card or its packaging with the intent to defraud someone.

 Committee Categories